 8. Reduce development costs

 The difference in rates between countries can be immense.
 For instance, the costs of IT services in North America or Western Europe are much higher than in Eastern Europe.
 IT outsourcing makes it possible to reduce development costs while getting the same level of expertise.
-In addition, there is no need to spend money on building a software development infrastructure when outsourcing to a remote development company – everything is in place to start your project.
+In addition, there is no need to spend money on building a software development infrastructure when a company uses outsourcing – everything is in place to start your project.

 At the same time, hiring a remote team can incur additional costs associated with the time spent communicating with the team and building business processes.
 Thus, it is important to weigh all the pros and cons before deciding whether or not to outsource.